install.packages("devtools")

 I want to thank Dr. Keegan Korthauer and Dr. Michael S. Kobor for their supervision, feedback and support throughout the development of this package.
 Also, I want to thank the members of the Kobor and Korthauer lab for their comments and discussion.

 The RAMEN package logo was created by Carlos Cortés-Quiñones and Dorothy Lin.
-Carlos created the drawing, and Dorothy refined the logo and did the lettering.
+Carlos created the draw, and Dorothy refined the logo and did the lettering.

 Funding